Chun5/works/index.rst

 What do we consider when reviewing a technical document?
 ========================================================
 ::
+When reviewing a technical document, need I consider the writing style?
+How could I ensure that I'm not manipulated by my strong bias when reviewing the document?

   1. Exclude personal factors, like emotion, preference, and interests.
   2. What is the audience of this document?